Citizenship Education Programme with ATD Fourth World

 “The worst thing is for any of our fellow citizens to be despised.”
 Violet is my favourite colour.
 I represented a girl, all by herself, despised because of her origin.

-“Loving to know, knowing to love.”
-When you love someone, it means you know that person, but you may also know someone else who can love that same person.
+“Loving in order to know; knowing in order to love.”
+When you love someone, it means you know that person, but you can also get to know the person so as to love them.

 “It is much more pleasant to give than to receive.
 At the end of the day, receiving handouts can feel shameful.”
 When you are receiving handouts, it is not as good as being able to give to others.